rokath/tcobs/docs/TCOBSv1Specification.md

 ## 3. <a id='Appendix:ExtendedEncodingPossibilities'></a>Appendix: Extended Encoding Possibilities

-* The reserved bytes `00000ooo` with `ooo` = 1-7 are usable in any manner.
+* The reserved bytes `00000ooo` with `ooo = 1..7` can be used for future extensions.

 ### 3.1. <a id='Example:RLEforlongerrowsofequalbytesnotimplemented'></a>Example: RLE for longer rows of equal bytes (not implemented)

-It is possible to improve compression by the following means.
-This complicates the encoder and makes no sense for messages like [*Trice*](https://github.com/rokath/trice) produces.
-But if user data with long equal byte rows are expected, it can make sense to implement it, when computing power matters and a standard zipping code is too slow.
+Compression can be improved by the following ideas.
+This would make the encoder more complex and usually does not make sense for messages produced by [*Trice*](https://github.com/rokath/trice).
+For user data with long runs of equal bytes, it may still be useful when compute power matters and standard compression is too slow.

 <!--
 | unencoded data             | encoded data | comment     |